svetek/svetek.github.io/docs/Guides/3CX_Admin_Guide/3CX_Phone_Troubleshooting/index.md

 ## Checking VLAN (Advanced)

-1. Make sure the phone is configured for the right MAC address.
+1. Confirm the correct VLAN is assigned.
+You might need to assigned it manually via 3CX interface, unless the DHCP server is configured with options 132 and a phone picks up the VLAN.

 ## Resetting via a Browser Connection (Advanced)